A Tutorial on Meta-Reinforcement Learning: Multi-agent RL

-\subsection{Multi-Agent RL}
+\section{Multi-agent RL}

-Meta-learning has been applied in multi-agent RL to solve a number of problems, from learning with whom to communicate \citep{zhang2021meta}, to automating mechanism design by learning agent-specific reward functions \citep{yang2022adaptive}, to meta-learning an agent for computing Stackelberg equilibria, by rapidly providing an adaptive best-response policy when training a fixed leader policy \citep{gerstgrasser2022metarl}.
+\enlargethispage{-\baselineskip} Meta-learning has been applied in multi-agent RL to solve a number of problems, from learning with whom to communicate \citep{zhang2021metagrad}, to automating mechanism design by learning agent-specific reward functions \citep{yang2022adaptive}.
+Notable problems and solutions are summarized in Table~\ref{tab:multi}.
 However, in this section we focus on two main problems that meta-RL can address in the multi-agent setting.
 First, we introduce the problems of generalization to unseen agents and non-stationarity, and discuss how meta-RL can address them in general.
 Then, we discuss the types of meta-RL methods that have been used to address each problem, elaborating on PPG methods that propose additional mechanisms for each problem.

 The first multi-agent problem we consider is generalization over other agents.
 In multi-agent RL, many agents act in a shared environment.
 Often, it is the case that other agents' policies vary greatly.
 This creates a problem of generalization to unseen agents.
-This generalization may occur over opponents \citep{papoudakis2020variational}, or over teammates \citep{charakorn2021learning,gupta2021dynamic,he2022learning}, which is sometimes called ad hoc teamwork \citep{stone2010adhoc}.
-The other agents may be learned policies \cite{zintgraf2021deep} or even humans \cite{he2022learning}.
+This generalization may occur over opponents \citep{papoudakis2020variational,lu2022model}, or over teammates \citep{charakorn2021learning,gupta2021dynamic,he2022learning}, which is sometimes called ad hoc teamwork \citep{stone2010adhoc}.
+The other agents may be learned policies \citep{zintgraf2021deep} or even humans \citep{he2022learning}.
 By viewing other agents as (part of) the task, and assuming a distribution of agents available for practice, meta-RL is directly applicable.
-Using meta-RL to address generalization over other agents is visualized in Figure \ref{fig:adhoc}.
+This view can lead to the application of meta-learning methods \citep{beck2022hyper, zintgraf2020varibad} to the multi-agent setting \citep{zintgraf2021deep, tessera2024hyper}.
+Using meta-RL to address generalization over other agents is visualized in Figure~\ref{fig:adhoc}.